-Palo Alto Networks NGFW are supplied both as virtual and hardware devices.
+Palo Alto Networks NGFW is supplied both as virtual and hardware devices.
 For example, the VM series protects private and public cloud environments, providing access to applications and preventing threats.
 Traffic is classified on the basis of applications, not ports, which gives a detailed view of the threats.

-Palo Alto Networks also supplies a wide range of NGFW hardware — from the compact PA-200 model to the super powerful PA-7000 enterprise level system.
+Palo Alto Networks also supplies a wide range of NGFW hardware — from the compact PA-200 model to the super powerful PA-7000 enterprise-level system.
 The PA-200 is a next-generation firewall in a small form factor that protects networks by blocking a wide range of cyber threats and at the same time ensuring the safe inclusion of applications.

-Concurrently, the PA-7000 series combines ultra-efficient software with nearly 700 specialized high-performance processors for networking, security, content inspection and management.
+Concurrently, the PA-7000 series combines ultra-efficient software with nearly 700 specialized high-performance processors for networking, security, content inspection, and management.

-SonicWall offers its customers protection of public, private or hybrid cloud environments using virtualized versions of new-generation firewalls.
+SonicWall offers its customers protection of public, private, or hybrid cloud environments using virtualized versions of new-generation firewalls.
 SonicWall solutions simplify administration with a common management system for virtual and physical infrastructure.

 The SonicWall Network Security (NSA) device series provide medium and large-sized companies with a set of advanced threat prevention features.
-The NSA series provides automated detection and blocking of attacks in real time through innovative deep learning technologies in the SonicWall Capture cloud platform.
+The NSA series provides automated detection and blocking of attacks in real-time through innovative deep-learning technologies in the SonicWall Capture cloud platform.

-NSA Series are distinguished by two basic security technologies that provide a reliable barrier against cyber attacks.
-Enhanced Advanced Threat Protection (ATP) multiprocessing service is a SonicWall’s proprietary Real-Time Deep Memory Inspection Technology (RTDMI).
+NSA Series is distinguished by two basic security technologies that provide a reliable barrier against cyber attacks.
+Enhanced Advanced Threat Protection (ATP) multiprocessing service is SonicWall’s proprietary Real-Time Deep Memory Inspection Technology (RTDMI).
 The RTDMI mechanism actively detects and blocks mass and zero-day threats, as well as unknown malware by checking its memory.
 Thanks to the real-time architecture, SonicWall RTDMI technology minimizes false positives and also detects and mitigates sophisticated attacks when a malware attack takes less than 100 nanoseconds.
 Furthermore, SonicWall’s patented single-pass packet inspection (RFDPI) engine scans every byte of incoming and outgoing traffic.
 In addition to the built-in capabilities, the use of the SonicWall Capture cloud platform in the NSA series, including intrusion protection, malware, and web/URL filtering, allows you to block even the most dangerous and insidious threats at the gateway.

 Additionally, SonicWall NGFW firewalls provide an additional level of security by performing full decryption and verification of encrypted TLS / SSL and SSH connections regardless of port or protocol.
-The firewall scrutinizes every packet (header and data) for protocol inconsistencies, threats, zero days, intruders and even certain specific criteria.
-The deep packet inspection mechanism detects and prevents hidden attacks that use cryptography, blocks encrypted malware downloads, stops the spread of viruses and prevents the exchange of data between the affected computer and the control center.
+The firewall scrutinizes every packet (header and data) for protocol inconsistencies, threats, zero days, intruders, and even certain specific criteria.
+The deep packet inspection mechanism detects and prevents hidden attacks that use cryptography, blocks encrypted malware downloads, stops the spread of viruses, and prevents the exchange of data between the affected computer and the control center.
 Inclusion and exclusion rules allow full control over which traffic is subject to decryption and inspection based on specific organizational requirements and/or legal requirements.